 d) that ITU, for its part, has started the process towards enhanced cooperation as one of the relevant organizations referred to in § 71 of the Tunis Agenda, and that the Council Working Group on international Internet-related public policy issues (CWG-Internet) should continue its work on Internet-related public policy issues;

-e) that ITU can play a positive role by offering all interested parties a platform for encouraging discussions and for the dissemination of information on the management of Internet domain names and addresses and other Internet resources within the mandate of ITU,
+e) that ITU can play a positive role by offering a platform for encouraging discussions and for the dissemination to all interested parties of information on the management of Internet domain names and addresses and other Internet resources within the mandate of ITU,

 noting

-a) that CWG-Internet has furthered the objectives of Resolution 75 (Rev. Dubai, 2012)regarding public policy issues pertaining to the Internet;
+a) that CWG-Internet has furthered the objectives of Resolution 75 (Rev. Hammamet, 2016) of WTSA and Resolution 30 (Rev. Dubai, 2014) of WTDC regarding public policy issues pertaining to the Internet;

 b) Resolutions 1305, 1336 and 1344 adopted by the ITU Council;

-c) that CWG-Internet shall include in its work all relevant decisions of this conference and all other resolutions relevant to the work of the group as stated in Council Resolution 1305 and the annex thereto;
+c) that CWG-Internet shall include in its work all resolutions of this conference and any other resolutions relevant to the work of the group as stated in Council Resolution 1305 and the annex thereto;

 d) the continued importance of openness and transparency in the development of international Internet public policy issues in line with § 35 of the Tunis Agenda;